rosasurfer/ministruts/src/core/container/README.md

   anonymous function (interpreted as a service factory) or another ```object``` instance (interpreted as a service itself).

 A definition does not define whether a service can be used in a dependency injection or in a service location context.
-The usage pattern is determined at runtime depending on the used DI accessor method:
+The usage pattern is determined at runtime depending on the used container accessor:

-- ```Di::get($name)```: Uses the dependency in a service location context and returns always the same instance.
+- ```Container::service($name)```: Uses the dependency in a service location context and returns always the same instance.
 This method does not support additional instantiation parameters.
 All required parameters must be specified in the service definition.
-- ```Di::create($name, ...$params)```: Uses the dependency in a factory context and returns always a new instance.
+- ```Container::factory($name, ...$params)```: Uses the dependency in a factory context and returns always a new instance.
   This method supports additional instantiation parameters for each new instance.

 Dependencies are lazy-loaded, i.e. they are instantiated on first use.